Variable selection and basis learning for ordinal classification: Sparse ordinal basis learning

 In this example, we have $ J_{disc} = \{3, 4, 5, 6, 7, 8\} $, $ J_{ord} = \{1, 2, 3, 4\} $ and $ J_{disc}^{ord} = \{3, 4\} $.
 So, the first and second variables are ordinal but do not contribute to discriminant directions.
 See Figure \ref{fig: index} for an illustration. \end{example}

-The main target of variable selection in sparse LDA, e.g., in \cite{gaynanova2016sparseLDA} and \cite{mai2019multiclass}, is $ J_{disc} $.
-In contrast, we aim to find a discriminant basis that contains ordinal information, and our target variables are the ordinal discriminant variables in $J_{disc}^{ord}$.
-Our proposed method can be tuned to detect either only the ordinal discriminant variables or the discriminant variables, as we demonstrate in later sections, while other methods do not capture $ J_{disc}^{ord} $ properly.
+We aim to find a discriminant basis that contains ordinal information, and consequently, our target variables are the variables in $J_{disc}^{ord}$.
+Our proposed methods can be tuned to detect either only the ordinal discriminant variables or the discriminant variables, as we demonstrate in later sections, while other methods do not capture $ J_{disc}^{ord} $ properly.